 Syntax Element Description POOL integer Specifies the media pool in which the backup is stored.
 Consult your media management documentation to see whether POOL is supported.
 Note: This option does not work with AS COPY and results in an error.
 PROXY Backs up the specified files with the proxy copy functionality, which gives the media management software control over the data transfer between storage devices and the data files on disk.
 The media manager-not RMAN-decides how and when to move data.
 When you run BACKUP with the PROXY option, RMAN performs these steps: Searches for a channel of the specified device type that is proxy-capable.
 If no such channel is found, then RMAN issues a warning and attempts a a conventional (that is, non-proxy) backup of the specified files.
 2. If RMAN locates a proxy-capable channel, then it calls the media manager to check if it can proxy copy the files.
 If the media manager cannot proxy copy, then RMAN uses conventional backup sets to back up the files.
 Note: If you specify PROXY, then the %p variable must be included in the FORMAT string either explicitly or implicitly within %U. Note: This option does not work with AS COPY and results in an error.
 ONLY Causes the database to issue an error message when it cannot proxy copy rather than creating conventional backup sets.
-If you do not want RMAN to try a conventional copy when a proxy copy fails, use the ONLY option REUSE Enables RMAN to overwrite an existing backup or copy with the same file name as the file that BACKUP is currently creating.
-SECTION SIZE sizeSpec Specifies the size of each backup section produced during a data file backup.
+If you do not want RMAN to try a conventional copy when a proxy copy fails, use the ONLY option REUSE Enables RMAN to overwrite an existing backup or copy with the same name as the file that BACKUP is currently creating.
+SECTION SIZE sizeSpec Specifies the size of each backup section produced during a data file or data file copy backup.
 By setting this parameter, RMAN can create a multisection backup .
 In a multisection backup, RMAN creates a backup piece that contains one file section , which is a contiguous range of blocks in a file.
 All sections of a multisection backup are the same size.
-You can create a multisection backup for a data file, but not a data file copy.
 File sections enable RMAN to create multiple steps for the backup of a single large data file.
 RMAN channels can process each step independently and in parallel, with each channel producing one section of a multisection backup set.
+Multisection backups can be stored either as image copies or backup sets (both full and incremental).
+To create multisection image copies or incremental backups, the COMPATIBLE parameter must be 12.0.0 or higher.
+See Also: Oracle Database Backup and Recovery User's Guide for more information about multisection image copies.
+Note: RMAN always creates multisection backups with FILESPERSET set to 1.
 If you specify a section size that is larger than the size of the file, then RMAN does not use multisection backup for the file.
 If you specify a small section size that would produce more than 256 sections, then RMAN increases the section size to a value that results in exactly 256 sections.
-Depending on where you specify this parameter in the RMAN syntax, you can specify different section sizes for different files in the same backup job.
-Note: You cannot use SECTION SIZE with MAXPIECESIZE or with INCREMENTAL LEVEL 1. skipSpec Excludes data files or archived redo log files from the backup if they are inaccessible, offline, or read-only.
-See Also: skipSpec on page 2-47 for details.
+Note: Depending on where you specify this parameter in the RMAN syntax, you can specify different section sizes for different files in the same backup job.
+Note: You cannot use SECTION SIZE with MAXPIECESIZE. skipSpec Excludes data files or archived redo log files from the backup if they are inaccessible, offline, or read-only.
+See Also: skipSpec on page 2-49 for details.